-DEVELOPMENT FEES.
-The Developer shall pay required COMPLETED COMPLIED BY

-NOT IN COMPLIANCE development fees as follows:

-A. Development Impact Fees (B)

-B. Fair share traffic fees (B)

-C. Utility Fees (E)

-COMPLETED UTILITY CLEARANCE AND C OF O. The Building COMPLIED BY NOT IN COMPLIANCE utility clearances on individual buildings after provide required permits and inspections and after the issuance of a Certificate of Occupancy on each building.
+COMPLETED NOT IN COMPLIANCE COMPLIED BY DEVELOPMENT FEES.
+The Developer shall pay required development fees as follows: A. Development Impact Fees (B)B. Fair share traffic fees (B)C. Utility Fees (E) COMPLETED NOT IN COMPLIANCE COMPLIED BY UTILITY CLEARANCE AND C OF O. The Building Division will provide utility clearances on individual buildings after required permits and inspections and after the issuance of a Certificate of Occupancy on each building.
 Utility meters shall be permanently labeled.
-Uses in existing buildings currently served by utilities shall require issuance of a Certificate of

-Occupancy prior to establishment of the use.
-(B)

-COMPLETED COMPLIED BY FXFCUTFD AND RECORDED WOMP MAINTENANCE

-NOT IN COMPLIANCE AGREEMENT.
-The WOMP Maintenance Agreement: Agreement Covenant and Regarding Water Quality Management Plan and Stormwater Best Practices Transfer, Access, and Maintenance, must be (1) prepared using the WQMP Maintenance Agreement Template provided as Attachment A to the City of Hesperia WQMP Templates and (2) fully executed and recorded with the San Bernardino County Assessor-Recorder-County Clerk's office.
+Uses in existing buildings currently served by utilities shall require issuance of a Certificate of Occupancy prior to establishment of the use.
+(B) COMPLETED NOT IN COMPLIANCE COMPLIED BY EXECUTED AND RECORDED WQMP MAINTENANCE AGREEMENT.
+The WQMP Maintenance Agreement: Covenant and Agreement Regarding Water Quality Management Plan and Stormwater Best Management Practices Transfer, Access, and Maintenance, must be (1) prepared using the WQMP Maintenance Agreement Template provided as Attachment A to the City of Hesperia WQMP Templates and (2) fully executed and recorded with the San Bernardino County Assessor-Recorder-County Clerk's office.
 A copy of the recorded WQMP Maintenance Agreement must be received before the City will issue a Certificate of Occupancy.

-COMPLETED COMPLIED BY AS BUILT PLANS.
-The Developer shall provide as built plans.

-NOT IN COMPLIANCE Notice of Completion, and One Year Maintenance Bonds to the Engineering / Water Sewer Departments.
-(E)

-COMPLETED ELECTRONIC COPIES.
-The Developer COMPLIED BY shall provide NOT IN COMPLIANCE electronic copies of the approved project in AutoCAD format

-Version 2007 to the City's Engineering Department.
-(E)

-PUBLIC IMPROVEMENTS.
-All public improvements shall be COMPLETED COMPLIED BY NOT IN COMPLIANCE completed by the Developer and approved by the Engineering replaced.
-(E)

-Department.
-Existing public improvements determined to be unsuitable by the City Engineer shall be removed and

-COMPLETED FIRE ALARM-AUTO OR MANUAL.
-A manual, automatic or COMPLIED BY

-NOT IN COMPLIANCE manual and automatic fire alarm system complying with the
+COMPLETED NOT IN COMPLIANCE COMPLIED BY AS BUILT PLANS.
+The Developer shall provide as built plans, Notice of Completion, and One Year Maintenance Bonds to the Engineering / Water Sewer Departments.
+(E) COMPLETED NOT IN COMPLIANCE COMPLIED BY ELECTRONIC COPIES.
+The Developer shall provide electronic copies of the approved project in AutoCAD format Version 2007 to the City's Engineering Department.
+(E) COMPLETED NOT IN COMPLIANCE COMPLIED BY PUBLIC IMPROVEMENTS.
+All public improvements shall be completed by the Developer and approved by the Engineering Department.
+Existing public improvements determined to be unsuitable by the City Engineer shall be removed and replaced.
+(E) COMPLETED NOT IN COMPLIANCE COMPLIED BY FIRE ALARM-AUTO OR MANUAL.
+A manual, automatic or manual and automatic fire alarm system complying with the

-City of Hesperia Page 71 Planning Commission California Fire Code, NFPA and all applicable codes is required.
+California Fire Code, NFPA and all applicable codes is required.
 The applicant shall hire a Fire Department approved fire alarm contractor.
 The fire alarm contractor shall submit three (3) sets of detailed plans to the Fire Department for review and approval.
 The required fees shall be paid at the time of plan submittal.
 [F 62a]